strongloop/microgateway/README.md

 lifecycle management, monitization, and enforcement.
 The micro gateway is fundamentally a proxy securing and forwarding requests to a back end API.
 It was created using StrongLoop technology and a series of middleware components.
-The package is customize to work with the apiconnect infrastructure that automatically communicates with the micro gateway to dynamically load APIs, Products, and Plans so that APIs are secured and processed in a seamless fashion.
+The package is customized to work with the apiconnect infrastructure that automatically communicates with the micro gateway to dynamically load APIs, Products, and Plans so that APIs are secured and processed in a seamless fashion.